\n\n

 – **Pain in the lower abdomen or back**

-- Fever, chills, or feeling generally unwell — particularly if the kidneys are involved
+– **Fever, chills, or feeling generally unwell**—especially if the kidneys are involved

 – **Sudden onset of wetting** in a child who was reliably dry, day or night

-- Wetting only happens during sleep — the child is dry during the day
+– Wetting occurs only during sleep—the child is dry during the day

 – No pain, discomfort, or urgency reported